wpwupingwp/OGU/README.md

 ## Pre-process
 * -expand value

     The expand length for going upstream/downstream.
-The default *value* is 200 (bp).
 If set, BarcodeFinder will expand the sequence to its upstream/downstream after the dividing step to find primer candidates.
 Set the *number* to 0 to skip.

+    The default value is 0 if users set "-stop" to 1 or 2, i.e., users do not want to run the primer-design process.

+    If users run the whole process but forget to set "-expand", BarcodeFinder will automatically set "-expand" to 200.
+However, users can force the program to not to expand the sequence by setting it to 0.
 * -max_name_len value

     The maximum length of a feature name.
 Some annotation's feature name in